 How is Thanksgiving celebrated in the rest of the Northeast?
 One difference lies with the cranberry.
 Instead of a sauce, it’s a homemade relish sprinkled with orange zest and served alongside sausage stuffing.

 In parts of New York and New Jersey, pasta, like manicotti, lasagna or baked ziti is a precursor to the turkey.
 Pickled vegetables, cheese, olives and cured meats also go with the pasta.

-And, for dessert, it’s all about the pumpkin pie.
-But, in some New York homes, cheesecake reigns supreme.
+For dessert, it’s all about the pumpkin pie.
+But in some New York homes, cheesecake reigns supreme.

 Mid- & South-Atlantic

 In the middle of the East Coast, the main bird is deep-fried turkey, which typically takes a whole lot less time to prepare than a baked turkey.
 But, if you prepare your turkey this way, be sure to take extreme precautions.
 For the sides, there’s sauerkraut – or pickled cabbage – with apples and crab cakes, a regional favorite.

 Farther south, you’ll find crawfish in addition to canned cranberries.
 Dessert can vary, even by the state.
 For example, in some states such as Georgia, pecan pie is the ruler of desserts.
 But, in other states, particularly in Florida, key lime pie is the dessert of choice.

 So, how is Thanksgiving celebrated in the U.S. territories?
 We’re taking our journey out of the states temporarily to check out Puerto Rico.
 The one dish it shares with the mainland is the turkey, and it’s roasted, served with a large chicken.